saisrikar8/INR-to-USD-Graphing/README.md

 ## How the program works

 This isn't a complex program.
 I only needed to create two classes and an enum(just to make my code shorter).
-Here is a breakdown of the steps before I go a little more into detail:
+Here is a breakdown of the steps before we go into a little more detail:

 1. An object of class `ExchangeRate` is created with the inputted parameter of the year.
 2. The `ExchangeRate.graphMonthExchangeRateAsLines()` method is called.